profesorfaco/dno097-2024/clase-03/README.md

 > In a nutshell, infographics stand for visual displays in which graphics (illustrations, symbols, maps, diagrams, etc) together with verbal language communicate information that would not be possible otherwise

-Corresponde notar que la definición de infografía citada está apuntado a gráficas que visibilizan, tales como ilustraciones y mapas, pero no necesariamente se restringe ellas.
+Corresponde notar que la definición de infografía citada está apuntado a gráficas que visibilizan, tales como ilustraciones y mapas, pero no necesariamente se restringe a ellas.

 - - - - - - - - - - - - - -